-The delay time determines the time it takes before the sound will be repeated.
+The delay time determines the time between repetitions.

 The feedback control determines how long the sound will keep repeating itself.
-If the feedback is set to value lower than 1, every repetition will be softer in volume than its predecessor, until the repetitions will be too soft to hear.
+If the feedback is set to value lower than 1 (or 100%), every repetition will be quieter in volume than its predecessor, until the repetitions will be too quiet to hear.

-A reverb plugin creates an echo of the sound that it receives.
-It creates the reflections of a synthesized space.
+A reverb plugin creates the reflections of a synthesized space.

 Most reverb plugins have the following controls: dry/wet, reverb time, predelay, size, and shape.

 The dry/wet control works the same as with a delay plugin.
 It determines how much you hear the dry signal or the wet signal.
-With the control on 100% dry, you only hear the original sound without the echo – with the control on 100% wet, you only hear the echo.
+With the control on 100% dry, you only hear the original sound without the ambience – with the control on 100% wet, you only hear the ambience.

-The reverb time controls the time it takes until the echo fades out.
-The pre-delay determines the time takes before you hear the first reflections of the echo.
+The reverb time controls the time it takes until the ambience fades out.
+The pre-delay determines the time takes before you hear the first reflections of the ambience.

 With the size control you determine the size of the synthesised room that creates the reflections.
-A larger room creates a larger sounding echo, and vice versa.
+A larger room creates a larger sounding ambience, and vice versa.